117503445/GoWebDAV/README.md

 You can pass in the `--port` parameter to change the port to listen on.
 The default listens on port 80.

+You can pass in the `--addr` parameter to change the address to listen on.
+The default listens on `0.0.0.0`.

 ```sh
 # Listening on port 8080
 ./gowebdav_linux_amd64 --port 8080